Emmanuelle Guyon, the mirror of your emotions

 Carpe Diem draws its inspiration from the famous Latin phrase attributed to the Epicurean Horace.
 It embodies the idea of living fully in the present moment, seizing every opportunity, and enjoying life without delay.

-In the abstract realm, particularly in the sciences, simplification of interpretation is often necessary to make concepts achievable.
-For example, the complexity of mathematics can be approached in a more tangible way through the Fibonacci ring, which takes its name from the famous mathematical sequence.
-This sequence, represented in the form of a spiral, is found in many natural phenomena and living structures, providing a visual and concrete perspective on the beauty and harmony of mathematics in the world around us.
+In the abstract realm, and particularly in the sciences, simplifying interpretation is often necessary to make concepts more tangible.
+For example, the complexity of mathematics can be approached more concretely through the Fibonacci ring, named after the famous mathematical sequence.
+This sequence, represented in the form of a spiral, appears in numerous natural phenomena and living structures, offering a visual and tangible perspective of the beauty and harmony of mathematics in the world around us.

-The Vitruve ring, inspired by the famous drawing by Leonardo da Vinci, is an ode to the harmony and perfection of human proportions.
-This drawing, based on the writings of the Roman architect Vitruvius, explores the ideals of beauty and balance in the human body.
-By adopting this drawing, the Vitruvian ring becomes a symbol of the aspiration for perfection and harmony, reminding the wearer of the importance of balance and symmetry in life.
+The Vitruve ring, inspired by Leonardo da Vinci's famous drawing, is an ode to the harmony and perfection of human proportions.
+This drawing, based on the writings of the Roman architect Vitruvius, explores ideals of beauty and balance in the human body.
+By incorporating this design, the Vitruvian ring becomes a symbol of the aspiration for perfection and harmony, reminding the wearer of the importance of balance and symmetry in life.

 Ring engraved with the Fibonacci spiral